Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 ## It’s a Well Kept Secret
 Now that we have a unprotected but working setup we can make the necessary changes to enforce security.
 We will need to do a few things:
-* add a reverse proxy that will accept the LDES requests on the server's behalf, check authentication & authorization and forward the request or return an (unauthorized) error
+* add a reverse proxy that will accept the LDES requests on the server's behalf, check authentication & authorization and forward the request or return an access error
 * not expose the LDES Server outside of the internal docker network so that the only way to access it is through the reverse proxy
-* change the Data Client (and Publisher) configuration to retrieve the LDES through the reverse proxy
+* change the Data Client (and Data Publisher) configuration to retrieve the LDES through the reverse proxy

 The following illustration shows the setup after adding such a reverse proxy:
 ![container diagram](./uml/protected-container.png)